 Many people are currently taking advantage of the non-habitual tax regime in Portugal.
 The scheme was launched in order to encourage investors and professionals of high cultural and economic worth to move to Portugal.
 First implemented in 2009, there are now over 10,000 NHR residents in Portugal.
 Those who qualify for the regime can benefit from significant tax reductions, or in some cases can be entirely exempt.

-Healthcare for those living in Portugal as non-habitual residents depends entirely on specific circumstances.
+The type of healthcare for those living in Portugal as non-habitual residents depends entirely on specific circumstances.
 Professionals who are contributing to the social security system will be able to use the Portuguese health service, whereas those who are not may which to invest in private healthcare.

 Take a look at our complete guide to the non-habitual resident tax regime for more information.